how to not be lazy

 One reason you may feel lazy is because you are actually working yourself to the point of burnout.
 While productivity is great, it’s unrealistic to think that you can force yourself to be productive 24/7.
 If you’re consistently working long hours and pushing relaxation to the side, your body and mind may force you into a slump to make up for it.
 Life is all about balance, and it’s vital that your work hard, rest hard spectrum is well-aligned.

 It may seem counterintuitive, but an essential way to combat laziness is actually to include it in your daily life.
+Yes, be lazy to stop being lazy.
 When you consistently allow yourself set chunks of relaxation time, you won’t feel as tired, unmotivated, or lazy when it’s actually time to get some work done.
-Besides, you’ll also have lazy time to reward yourself with after you’ve got what you needed to do done.
+Besides, you’ll also have lazy time to reward yourself with after you’ve got what you needed to do done, but don’t spend too much time on it.

 Ask yourself what time range you feel most productive and what time range you feel least productive.
 For example, I tend to feel the most awake and motivated between 11am and 4 pm.
-Therefore, I plan to complete my most labor-intensive tasks during that time frame and schedule some short breaks (such as lunch or a pick-me-up tea break) in between for balance.
+Therefore, I plan to complete my most labor-intensive tasks during that time frame and schedule some short breaks (such as lunch or a pick-me-up tea break) or even just a 10 minutes break in between for balance.
 I rarely feel motivated between 8pm and bedtime, so I allow myself to be ‘lazy’ during that time frame.

 Treat Your Body Right

-If you’ve been neglecting your body and mind, how can you expect to be on your A-game?
+If you’ve been neglecting your body and mind, how can you expect to be on your A-game and stop being lazy?
 Your laziness and sluggishness could actually be due to your health.
 So take a little time to reflect on your lifestyle.
 Are you getting enough sleep?
 Have you been getting overly stressed?
 What’s on your plate for breakfast, lunch, and dinner?

 Feeling sleepy all the time will not make you feel like being productive.
 Sleep is essential to rejuvenate your body.
 Likewise, incorporating a little exercise into your daily routine will help get your endorphins and energy up.
 Did you know that certain foods can even make you feel sleepier?